hansth/hansterhorst_com/content/_index.md

 ## My Journey

-Four years ago, at the age of 50, I made the leap into software development.
+A few years ago, at the age of 49, I made the leap into software development.
 It was one of the most exciting and rewarding decisions of my life.
 I started working with **Java** and **Angular**, building applications and sharpening my skills as a developer.

 Recently, I completed the [**TWN DevOps Bootcamp**](https://www.techworld-with-nana.com/devops-bootcamp), which opened the door to a whole new world of modern practices and tools.
 I’m now diving deeper into **DevOps** — exploring automation, CI/CD, cloud technologies, and everything in between.
 To put theory into practice, I'm building my own **Kubernetes HomeLab**, where I can experiment with setups, test new tools, and break things to fix them, as part of my hands-on learning.

 ## My Goal